-The exercise science emphasis explores the mechanics of sports and exercise in relation to the human body, offering you an introduction to the field.
+Explore the mechanics of sports and exercise in relation to the human body.

-- Courses specific to this emphasis discuss motor learning, tests and measurements and offer practical experience in the field.
+- Courses discuss motor learning, tests and measurements and offer practical experience in the field.

 - You will analyze various sports and exercise activities based on personal interests and career goals.